Should You Visit Banff in the Summer or Winter?

 - Lake Minnewanka Cruise: Mid October is the last time to enjoy a cruise on Banff’s largest lake until next summer.

-- Icefields Parkway: While the Icefields Parkway does not close in the winter, it’s important to note that there are no services along the route in the winter.
+- Icefields Parkway in Winter: While the Icefields Parkway does not close in the winter, it’s important to note that there are no services along the route in the winter.
 Winter tires are also required to drive on the Icefields Parkway between November and April.

 Summer in Banff